globaleaks/whistleblowing-software/documentation/user/Common.rst

 .. image:: ../images/user/2fa.png

-Access and Save Your Account Recovery Key
+Access and save your account recovery key
 -----------------------------------------
 Users could access their own Account Recovery key by clicking the ``Account Recovery Key`` button present in the ``Preferences`` page.